Nvidia Optimus: Modern Optimus Support

-Many linux distributions now support Nvidia offloading, where the nvidia card does all rendering.
-Since the internal laptop display is physically connected to the intel driver, the nvidia card renders to the intel display memory.
-To avoid tearing, the xorg server has a mechanism called Prime Synchronization to time these buffer updates to avoid tearing, similar to vsync; the nvidia driver must be loaded as a kernel module for this to work.
+Many Linux distributions now support Nvidia offloading, where the Nvidia card does all rendering.
+For example on a notebook with an integrated Intel graphics device, which is physically connected to the notebook's display, the Nvidia card renders to the display memory of the integrated device.
+To avoid tearing, the Xorg server has a mechanism called Prime Synchronization to time these buffer updates, similar to vsync; the Nvidia driver must be loaded as a kernel module for this to work.
 This is not usually activated by default.

-Unlike bumblebee, this offloading solution allows multi-monitor graphics.
-The disadvantage is that toggling the nvidia card requires a logout.
+Unlike Bumblebee, this offloading solution allows multi-monitor graphics.
+The disadvantage is that toggling the Nvidia card requires a logout.

-The leading implementation of this approach is Ubuntu's 'prime-select' package, which has a command line and graphical tool to turn the nvidia card off.
+The leading implementation of this approach is Ubuntu's 'prime-select' package, which has a command line and graphical tool to turn the Nvidia card off.
 Unlike Windows, this is not done dynamically, and the user must restart the login session for the change to take effect.

 Ubuntu's prime-select script is available on Ubuntu derivatives, which in some cases add their own graphical tools.
 The prime-offload approach has been ported or reimplemented in arch and fedora.

-In 2016, Nvidia announced GL Vendor Neutral Dispatch, meaning both intel and nvidia drivers can be simultaneously installed.
-This has greatly simplified the process of switching modes, although it took until 2018 until distributions started taking advantage.
+In 2016, Nvidia announced GL Vendor Neutral Dispatch, meaning both Intel and Nvidia drivers can be simultaneously installed.
+This has greatly simplified the process of switching modes, although it took until 2018 when distributions started taking advantage.

 Some older and high-end laptops contain a BIOS setting to manually select the state of the hardware multiplexer to switch output between the two video devices.
-In this case, a Linux user can place the laptop in hardware configurations where there is only once graphics device.
-This avoids the complexities of running two graphics drivers, but offers no power savings.
+In this case, a Linux user can place the laptop in hardware configurations where there is only one graphics device.
+This avoids the complexities of running two graphics drivers but offers no power savings.

 Since driver version 435 the proprietary driver supports render offloading of a single window.
 It creates a virtual display where the dGPU renders to, which will be displayed in the window on the main screen for offloaded application.
 As of October 2019 this requires usage of the xorg development branch, since needed modifications are not yet released.